nisanthchunduru/nisanthchunduru.github.io/content/posts/remove-activerecord-model-elasticsearch.md

 end
 {{< /highlight >}}

-and a `Ticket` document in ElasticSearch that needs to be deleted.
+and a `Ticket` document in ElasticSearch that you wish to delete.
 To delete the document, copy paste the following code in a rails console

 {{< highlight ruby >}}
 ticket_id = 1234